Parks and reserves, buildings, libraries, sports facilities, Whanganui Airport and more

 Find out what works we have planned that might affect you in your area

 Since the mid-1800s there have been two different spellings in use for the name of our area.

-The different spellings arose from the way in which local iwi pronounce the word 'Whanganui' (the 'wh' creating a barely aspirated sound) and the way in which European settlers wrote down the word as they heard it.
+The different spellings arose from the way in which local iwi pronounce the word 'Whanganui' (the 'wh' creating a barely aspirated sound) and the way in which European settlers wrote down the word as they heard it ('Wanganui').

-The name of the Whanganui River was changed by the Government following consultation to reflect the Māori spelling in 1991.
+1991 - The name of the Whanganui River was changed by the Government following consultation to reflect the Māori spelling.

-When it comes to spelling the name of our urban area or city, it has been a matter of choice since late 2012 when alternative spellings for the city were officially recognised in Parliament.
+2012 - Alternative spellings for the city were officially recognised in Parliament.
 At that time it was determined that both spellings are acceptable and correct when referring to our urban area or city.

-In December 2014 the Whanganui District Council voted to ask the New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) to undertake the process to change the name of the district from Wanganui to Whanganui following a request from Tūpoho, a Whanganui iwi rūnanga.
+December 2014 - The Whanganui District Council voted to ask the New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) to undertake the process to change the name of the district from Wanganui to Whanganui following a request from Tūpoho, a Whanganui iwi rūnanga.